KittiKovacs/Quahog_Bulletin-MS3/README.md

 ## The Online platform for the inhabitants of the fictional city of Quahog for sharing ideas, thoughts and much more!

-The aim with the project is to create a full stack site that allows users to Create, Edit, Read and Delete data in a way that's easily manageable for all users as well as giving them a great user experience.
+The aim of the project is to create a full stack site that allows users to Create, Edit, Read and Delete data in a way that's easily manageable for all users as well as giving them a great user experience.

 Please see the link to the live page below: